distantreading/compendium/README.md

 #### [Detecting Direct Speech in Multilingual Collection of 19th Century Novels](/p/detecting.md)
 **Joanna Byszuk, Michał Woźniak, Mike Kestemont, Albert Leśniak, Wojciech Łukasik, Artjoms Šeļa, Maciej Eder, and others**

+#### Short Term Scientific Mission to Krakow: Comparative Stylistic and Morphosyntactic Analysis of ELTeC Texts Using Stylo R Package
+**Mihailo Škorić**

 ## Section 4: Theoretical concerns

 This section is dedicated to papers that address issues of literary theory and literary history that are of concern when digital corpora and algorithmic methods of analysis are used in Literary Studies.